house-of-abbey/GarminHomeAssistant/HTTP_Headers.md

 # User Specified Custom HTTP Headers

-Principally for those who use Home Assistant add-on [Cloudflared](https://github.com/brenner-tobias/addon-cloudflared) in order to provide additional security via Cloudflare's Web Application Firewall (WAF).
+Principally for those who use HomeAssistant add-on [Cloudflared](https://github.com/brenner-tobias/addon-cloudflared) in order to provide additional security via Cloudflare's Web Application Firewall (WAF).
 But Garmin does not support certificates in requests.
 And the solution is generic enough for other use cases.

 Please let us know if this solution is found to be useful for other situations.